ihmcrobotics/ihmc-open-robotics-software/README.md

 #### Other IHMC Libraries
 IHMC Open Robotics Software both depends on and is depended on by many other IHMC Robotics Libraries.
 A small sampling of our other software includes:

-- Simulation Construction Set, our own simulation environment with built-in analysis tools: https://github.com/ihmcrobotics/simulation-construction-set
+- Simulation Construction Set 2, our own simulation environment with built-in analysis tools: https://github.com/ihmcrobotics/simulation-construction-set-2
 - Euclid, an alternative vector/geometry library for Java with support for additional structures common in 3D geometry without needing vecmath or Java3D: https://github.com/ihmcrobotics/euclid
 - Mecano, a rigid-body dynamics library built on top of Euclid and EJML: https://github.com/ihmcrobotics/mecano
 - IHMC YoVariables, our core data structures tools that enable the time-series tracing and analysis of Simulation Construction Set: https://github.com/ihmcrobotics/ihmc-yovariables